I walked a lot

 Every hike I took, whether on-trail, off-trail, or no trail, was a solo out-and-back walk — which means the day I walked 3.5 miles of the Des Plaines River Trail in Northbrook, I actually walked at least 7 miles.
 I say “at least” because some of my excursions included ancillary trails that went nowhere near the river, and others included off-trail detours when the official trail didn’t get me as close to the river as I wanted to be.
 I also went back to several locations multiple times.
 For the sake of this exercise, I’m only counting miles where I was actually near the river, and I’m only counting them once.
 And by near, I mean close enough to the water that a turtle could get there from wherever I was.

-Not that I’m bragging (ha!), but from the time I began this effort at the end of November, 2022, I’ve walked nearly 500 miles within the Des Plaines River Watershed, and much of it within sight of the river.
+Not that I’m bragging (ha!), but from the time I began this effort at the end of November, 2022, I’ve walked literally thousands of miles within the Des Plaines River Watershed, and much of it within sight of the river.
 I began this project at the age of 63, turned 64 in the process, and walked over 250 miles in just the first 90 days.
 And I only fell down three or four times.

 It’s been a great exercise, for body and mind.
 I am thankful for the chance.